IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **env.install_config.cluster_network.type** | The cluster network provider Container Network Interface (CNI) plug-in to install.<br /> Either OpenShiftSDN (recommended) or OVNKubernetes. | OpenShiftSDN
 **env.install_config.service_network** | The IP address block for services.
 The default value is 172.30.0.0/16.
 The OpenShift SDN<br /> and OVN-Kubernetes network providers support only a single IP address block for the service<br /> network.
 An array with an IP address block in CIDR format. | 172.30.0.0/16
 **env.install_config.fips** | True or False (boolean) for whether or not to use the United States' Federal Information Processing<br /> Standards (FIPS).
 Not yet certified on IBM zSystems.
 Enclosed in 'single quotes'. | 'false'
+**proxy_env.http_proxy** | (Optional) A proxy URL to use for creating HTTP connections outside the cluster.
+Will be<br /> used in the install-config and applied to other Ansible hosts unless set otherwise in<br /> no_proxy below.
+Must follow this pattern: http://usernamepswd>@ip:port | http://ocp-admin:Pa$sw0rd@9.72.10.1:80
+**proxy_env.https_proxy** | (Optional) A proxy URL to use for creating HTTPS connections outside the cluster.
+Will be<br /> used in the install-config and applied to other Ansible hosts unless set otherwise in<br /> no_proxy below.
+Must follow this pattern: https://username:pswd@ip:port | https://ocp-admin:Pa$sw0rd@9.72.10.1:80
+**proxy_env.no_proxy** | (Optional) A comma-separated list of destination domain names, IP addresses, or other<br /> network CIDRs to exclude from proxying.
+Preface a domain with . to match subdomains only.<br /> For example, .y.com matches x.y.com, but not y.com.
+Use * to bypass the proxy for all listed destinations. | example.com, 192.168.10.1